 This formula is important, because it’s a good yardstick against which you can measure up upcoming product launches to products the company is already selling.
 You can figure out the pace at which one particular product is helping to boost a company’s bottom line.
 This, in turn, has effects on the company’s cashflow, growing operational costs, inventory, and so on.

 All these refined analyses start from the same number or ratio: the projected growth rate for sales.
 Of course, this also goes on to be reflected in the growth of a company’s dividends, which we delve into later on.

 What is a sustainable growth rate?

-The sustainable growth rate of a company, often abbreviated as SGR, can be defined as follows:
+The sustainable earnings growth rate formula, often abbreviated as SGR, can be defined as follows: